-A 25-year cable news veteran, Greta Van Susteren joined MSNBC from Fox News Channel, where she hosted “On the Record with Greta Van Susteren” for 14 years.
+A 25-year cable news veteran, Greta Van Susteren joined Voice of America in 2017 as host of Plugged in with Greta Van Susteren.
+She came to VOA from MSNBC and the Fox News Channel, where she hosted “On the Record with Greta Van Susteren” for 14 years.
 Previously, Van Susteren spent more than a decade at CNN, where she served as a legal analyst and co-host of “Burden of Proof” and hosted the news program “The Point.”
 She is an experienced breaking news anchor and has traveled the world – including Afghanistan, Iraq, Pakistan, North Korea, Sudan, and more – often with Presidents, Secretaries of State and Defense, and other leaders.
 Van Susteren also has an impressive history of interviewing prominent figures in the entertainment and sports industries.
+She is the author of Everything You Need to Know About Social Media (2017).

 A graduate of the University of Wisconsin, Van Susteren received a bachelor’s degree with distinction in economics.
 She earned a Juris Doctor from Georgetown Law in 1979 and a Master of Law from the school in 1982.